Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is new to online advertising.

 Challenge #1: Making sure your campaign has an audience.

-Make sure that doesn’t happen by using the free Keyword Planner tool found in AdWords.
+Make sure that doesn’t happen by using the free Keyword Planner tool found in Google Ads.
 You’ll find the demand for various relevant keyword terms along with estimates for what you’ll pay per click.

 Challenge #2: Not overspending on clicks.